Helping millions of people navigate the world of technology.

 Many monitors come with a built-in game mode feature that you can enable to get a better refresh rate, faster response time, FreeSync, HDR, and much more.
 Sometimes, these features may cause more harm than good due to compatibility issues with your OS.

-When the screen goes black on pressing Alt + Tab, you may disable your monitor game mode to solve the issue.
 Below are the steps to disable Game Mode on an LG monitor.
-If you’re using any other brand monitor, check out its user manual to learn more about turning off the game mode for the model you own.
+If you’re using a different brand of monitor, check its user manual to learn more about turning off the game mode for your model.

 Step 1: Press the physical button on your monitor’s back and go to Menu.